0xor1/transmittable/README.md

 Extend off of **Transmittable** to make an object transmittable accross a http connection, then explicitly implement an interface for this object, but do not implement any of the interfaces getters/setters which you would like to transmit.
-It is a requirement that classes extending off **Transmittable** implement a default constructor, meaning it is not a named constructor and it takes no arguments.

 ```dart
 void registerAnimalTranTypes = generateRegistrar(